 9.4 Support for Post-Foster Care Life

 To succeed, foster care teenagers need ongoing support as they adapt to adult responsibilities.
-Access to community support networks, financial assistance, and money lenders can help bridge gaps during this period.
+Access to community support networks, financial assistance, and money lenders that may offer a debt consolidation plan in Singapore for financial issues can help bridge gaps during this period.

 9.5 Community Integration and Inclusion